emo-bon/hackathon2022/handson_instructions.md

     $ cp slurm-example.sh tools/fastp/slurm-fastp.sh
     $ cd tools/fastp/

-Using the `nano` editor, add the following command to the `slurm-fastp.sh` file to give the job a <9 letter name:
+Using the `nano` editor, add the following command to the `slurm-fastp.sh` file and give the job a <9 letter name:

     cwltool fastp.cwl fastp.yml